-ARRs may be traded but trades must be made no later than requests must be made to FTRGroup@pjm.com by 12 P.M.
+ARRs may be traded but trade requests must be made to FTRGroup@pjm.com by 12 P.M.
 EPT on the business day prior to the opening of the first round of the Annual FTR Auction and all trades are effective for the entire planning period.
 An LSE wishing to trade its ARRs must trade all of its ARRs associated with a particular zone.
 The LSE's zonal network service peak load is also automatically transferred to the new ARR owner for purposes of ARR allocation and reassignment.
 The new ARR owner is then subject to ARR reassignment associated with shifts in the original owners zonal network service peak load.